Baykov1337/Final_Project_python/Readme.md

 p.s.
 Stuff that obviously are missing or incomplete:)

-1. Login page - users table could contain the email and password for login didnt had the time to do that.
+1. Login page - users table could contain the email and password for login.
    We do not want other people to review our finance balance
 2. The "Insert Data" feature is not very user-friendly as it requires you to manually enter the user_id for a specific person.
 This can be a challenge if you have multiple users, but implementing a login system could solve that problem.
 In any case, you can find the "User ID" to identify the specific person
 3. Expenses and Income manipulation could benefit from a Month filter.
 Additionally, pagination of the data could avoid the need for scrolling down rows if there are too many.